Saskatchewan Highway 5: Route description

 The next few intersections on Highway 5 are at Highway 650 and Ross Junction (km 319), Mikado (km 326), and Veregin and Highway 637 (km 339).
 The town of Kamsack, at km 352, is the last major town that Highway 5 passes through.
-Within Kamsack is the Kamsack Power House Museum which features local artifacts and historic memorabilia.
 The Doukhobour Heritage Village is a historical attraction at Verigin.
 Highway 5 also intersects Highway 8 near Kamsack.